 Yootech backs up this charger with a lifetime money back/replacement warranty and 12-hour response service.

 The Pixel Stand from Google is pricey, but compared to the other best wireless chargers it does a lot more.
 Compatible with the Google Pixel 5, Pixel 4, Pixel 4 XL, Pixel 3 and Pixel 3 XL, this wireless charger turns your Google phone into a smart display.

 When you dock your Pixel phone, you can use Google Assistant to check your schedule and get weather, commuting information and more.
 Plus, you can see your favorite photos on the display through Google Photos.

 The Pixel Stand is a pretty awesome alarm clock, because you can set the phone's light to slowly brighten with warm colors, which can make waking up a bit easier.
 And when it's time for bed, the Pixel Stand can automatically turn on do not disturb so you won't see notifications when you want to nod off.

-If you're looking for a versatile wireless charger, consider the Mophie 3-in-1 Wireless Charging Pad.
+If you're looking for a best wireless charger that can do it all, consider the Mophie 3-in-1 Wireless Charging Pad.
 In addition to letting you charge your iPhone or Android device (up to 7.5W), it can be used to charge your Apple Watch and AirPods.
 Add that to a case-ready design and a non-slip surface, and this accessory is a winner.

 Other highlights of this wireless charger include a premium suede finish and support for the Apple Watch's nightstand mode, so you can use the wearable as your alarm clock.